-This is an ISO defined proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface.
+The ISO defined proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface.

-Mifare compatible Interface,
+Mifare compatible software interface,

 This is a proprietary proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for Mifare use.